 “Phenomenology is the study of structures of consciousness as experienced from the first-person point of view … The discipline of phenomenology may be defined initially as the study of structures of experience, or consciousness.
 Literally, phenomenology is the study of “phenomena”: appearances of things, or things as they appear in our experience, or the ways we experience things, thus the meanings things have in our experience.
 Phenomenology studies conscious experience as experienced from the subjective or first person point of view.

-Someone – sadly I cannot for the moment remember who – described Feldenkrais as a ‘philosophy of movement’ .
-That isn’t quite it, although it comes close, and matches the way it is often perceived.
-I think it is much clearer to describe it as a ‘philosophy of learning’ – an ever-evolving system for learning how to learn; a system which certainly does lean heavily on the dominance of movement-related structures in the human brain for the effectiveness of its techniques and strategies – and, also of course, for the fun.
-As a system based on the way humans learn best, the vital importance of playfulness in our development process cannot be overestimated, and it is a fundamental element of Awareness Through Movement lessons, which is why we often end up rolling, or wriggling, or bouncing as we walk around at the end of a lesson.
+Someone – sadly I cannot for the moment remember who – described Feldenkrais as a ‘philosophy of movement’.
+In my opinion that isn’t quite it, although it comes close, and matches the way it is often perceived.
+I think it is much clearer to describe it as a ‘philosophy of learning’ – an ever-evolving system for learning how to learn; a system which certainly does lean heavily on the dominance of movement-related neuronal structures in the human brain for the effectiveness of its techniques – and, also of course, for the fun.
+As a system based on the way humans learn best, the vital importance of playfulness in our development process cannot be overestimated, and it is a fundamental element of successful Awareness Through Movement lessons, which is why we often end up rolling, or wriggling, or bouncing when we get up off the floor and walk around at the end of the lesson.

 Most of us have no trouble applying the concept of learning to the process by which we become able to speak another language, play an instrument, or master a computer programme.
 It isn’t controversial to talk about learning to speak, and to walk, even though we do not usually remember doing so.
 I have some memories of being taught to tell the time, but none of any significance about learning to read.
 I do clearly remember chanting my times tables out loud with my classmates, and still sometimes find myself calling them up again 53 years later.
 It is well understood that, in the first years of our lives, as we move through our various developmental stages, much of what we learn seems to be absorbed quite naturally and effortlessly in an ongoing process of self-integration.

 As adults it makes sense that we remember best learning those skills and abilities that we were required to practice through repetition and testing.
-It becomes more complicated once we start to examine the huge amount of material we processed and integrated via our multiple interoceptive and exteroceptive senses.
-As human babies we each also learned to see, to hear, to smell, to taste, and to handle materials of all sorts.
+It becomes more complicated once we start to examine the huge amount of material we processed and integrated into our brain/nervous systems via our multiple interoceptive and exteroceptive senses.
+As babies we each also learned to distinguish what we could see, hear, smell, and taste, and to handle materials of all sorts… and not only that…

 We learn about gravity directly through the ongoing refinement of balancing our heavy skull over our short, stubby legs.

-Most significantly, we ‘prune’ away those sensory sensitivities we do not seem to actually need for our immediate survival in the environment we find ourselves born into.
+Most significantly, as very small babies we begin to ‘prune’ away those sensory sensitivities we do not seem to need for our immediate survival in the environment we find ourselves born into.
 This is an exciting, still poorly recognised aspect of our individual child development, however any full explanation would require a couple of thousand words, and I am trying to stay on track.
 I will return to the subject of our inborn hyper-sensitivities, and our early sensory pruning process in a follow-up article.
 All I want to suggest at this point is that some of this subconscious sensory self-management can be brought into our conscious awareness, with many potential benefits for our health.

 Learning to learn to be well…